Construction Services in Worthing – Converting a restaurant into three spacious flats

 About this Project

-Nick and Sarunya , after closing their restaurant, were investigating the best solution for the commercial property.
+After closing their restaurant, Nick and Sarunya were looking for the best construction services in Worthing to provide the best solution for their commercial property.
 They were looking for an investment which would provide a financial return.
 James Roberts, our in-house architect proposed the concept of converting the restaurant into three flats.
 As a result, this would provide a rental income and substantially increase the value of the existing building.

-Nick and Sarunya loved the concept of three flats and agreed to proceed.
+Nick and Sarunya loved the concept of three flats and agreed to proceed with our architectural and construction services in Worthing.
 The property sat in Ambrose place, which was the first challenge as this is one of Worthing’s original streets dating back to the 18th Century.
 Due to the special character of the street, the authority awarded the area as conservation so any renovations and conversions are subject to strict guidelines.
 Following a detailed planning process, we achieved approval to go ahead with the three residential units.

 As Nick and Sarunya were inexperienced in this type of development, we co-ordinated every aspect of the project, which they greatly appreciated.
 We were able to assist with gaining finance for the client by providing a detailed project plan and schedule, outlining all the costs and associated risks.
 After going through this rigid process, we assisted the client in successfully gaining a competitive finance agreement.